BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Baby at Week 18

 What the heck is baby doing inside your 18 weeks pregnant belly?
 A lot!
-Your 18-week fetus is working their muscles and practicing all kinds of moves.
+Your 18-week fetus is working their muscles and practicing all kinds of movements.
 Can you believe baby is yawning, hiccupping, sucking and swallowing?
-They’re twisting, rolling, punching and kicking, too—and are big enough that you might be able to feel them doing it!
+They’re twisting, rolling, punching and kicking too—and they’re are big enough that you might be able to feel them doing it!

 How big is baby at 18 weeks?